ArchipelagoMW/Archipelago/worlds/bk_sudoku/docs/setup_en.md

 This is a client that can connect to any multiworld slot, and lets you play Sudoku to unlock random hints for that slot's locations.

+Due to the fact that the Sudoku client may connect to any slot, it is not necessary to generate a YAML for this game as it does not generate any new slots in the multiworld session.

 ## Installation Procedures

 Go to the latest release on [BK Sudoku Releases](https://github.com/Jarno458/sudoku/releases).
 Download and extract the `Bk_Sudoku.zip` file.